Why 301 Redirects are Best for Law Firm Sites

 How Search Engine Rankings Work

-Your website’s rankings within the search engines (i.e. Google, Yahoo, etc.) are determined by two main factors – the content on your law firm website and your site’s authority (i.e. domain authority and page authority).
+Your website’s rankings within the search engines (i.e. Google, Yahoo, etc) are determined by two main factors.
+These two are the content on your law firm website and your site’s authority (i.e. domain authority and page authority).

 Domain authority and page authority are partially determined by how many websites link to the pages on your website.
 If you delete a page or move it and change the URL, then all of those links you’ve earned over the years will break and your website will lose authority.